PHeonix25/PHeonix25.github.io/_posts/2016-11-01-VSCode-and-the-terminal.md

 ## Wait, what?

-Yeah, if you're like me, and you've been using VS Code for a while, but not really paying attention to the release notes, then you may have been greeted with a nice surprise when launching the latest version.
+Yeah, if you're like me, and you've been using VS Code for a while, but not really paying attention to the release notes, then you may have been greeted with a nice surprise when launching a new instance.
 Namely, this screen:

 [![Whoa there, what's that terminal thing they mention?][img-vs-ls]][img-vs-ls]

+See that bottom line? `Toggle Terminal`!?
 It turns out that there has been an integrated terminal in VS Code for quite some time, and it's pretty slick.

 Using ``Ctrl+` `` now launches a perfectly reasonable `cmd` terminal (at least here, on Windows), which you can switch into a "more fully fledged console" by launching PowerShell: